 When you adopt an adult dog from a shelter or rescue organization, chances are that he or she will already be housetrained.
 This means that you can avoid the mess and stress of potty training and focus on bonding with your new pet instead.

-4) Adoption fees are often cheaper than buying from a breeder
+4) When adopting a rescue dog fees are often cheaper than buying from a breeder

-Another reason to consider adoption is that it is often cheaper than buying from a breeder.
+Another reason to consider adoption a rescue dog is that it is often cheaper than buying from a breeder.
 When you adopt a dog, you will likely have to pay an adoption fee, which usually covers the cost of vaccinations, spaying or neutering, and microchipping.

 The adoption fee is usually a fraction of the cost of purchasing a dog from a breeder.
 For example, the average adoption fee at a shelter is $50, while the average price of a puppy from a breeder is $500.

 Additionally, many shelters and rescue organizations offer adoption specials throughout the year, so you may be able to find a great deal on your new furry friend.

 5) You can feel good knowing you’re helping a dog in need